aaron-lebo/TwoRavens-1/RP_NOTES.md

 - 1st step, route a UI requests through Django to Rook instead of directly to Rook
   - For prototype, the chart images will still be served directly from Rook

-- Eventual goal is to have Rook/R functions to be a separate service, likely a separate repository
+- Eventual goal is to have Rook/R functions to be a separate service

 # postactive